SanityLinux/Base/README.md

 As such, some scripts you download may require tweaking (We always suggest using the #!/usr/bin/env $shell shebang over hardcoded paths) to work on Pür Linux.

 Pür Linux will work GREAT on Linode!
 Since it's just a tarball, boot into Rescue Mode and untar to the disk you created in the Linode Manager.
 Feel free to use the Linode kernel, rather than the kernel on disk.

+## FAQ

+Q: So does pkgsrc update the whole system?
+A: Nope!
+Pür Linux breaks the traditional Linux paradigm of EVERYTHING IS A PACKAGE.
+I'm a FreeBSD sysadmin, and I really enjoy the separation between the Base system and 3rd party packages.
+While Pür Linux won't be developed in a single source tree like FreeBSD (Not much to develop folks.
+The goal is building and distributing Upstream code, remember?) there's still going to be separation between the Base OS (Pür Linux) and Ports (using pkgsrc)

+Q: You're just trying to make Linux like $BSD
+A: Yup.
+That's the world I come from.
+I started out as a Linux admin originally, but all the lack of standardization between distros made me tear my hair out.
+Not to mention the problems with the everything is a package way of doing things.
+I like having an OS be stable and secure and regularly released, with other packages being taken care of separately.

+Q: How are we sure no one tampered with anything?
+A: Well, as far as the distro itself, you have to trust me.
+Thing is, you do that with Ubuntu/CentOS/Slackware/Gentoo already anyway.
+As far as releases go, each tarball will be signed, and checksummed.

+Q: I wanna send you a message.
+Wat Do.
+A: Email rainbow@ponix.space (This'll be changing to rainbow@hacker.horse soon enough.)
+My PGP key is 0x5F94763A